 File an online claim here.

 For general appeals inquiries, call 1-919-733-9420.

 Raleigh, NC 27611-5903

-Although DES maintains a physical address in Raleigh, customers needing assistance should contact DES via telephone or email only.
+Although DES maintains a physical address in Raleigh, if you need assistance regarding North Carolina unemployment, contact DES via telephone or email only.